Skip to content

 The Awards showcase the progress of organisations and their commitment to continuous improvement in the area of risk management to colleagues and management, peer organisations, the State Claims Agency and other external stakeholders.

-To help determine key risk projects, we review State authorities covered under the General Indemnity Scheme and consider their governance maturity, potential exposures and where claims may arise, themes arising from audits/reviews, and recurring risk/indemnity related issues that arise.
-This allows us to consider a client-specific project or national projects, where similar risks arise across State authorities.
+To help determine key risk projects, the Enterprise Risk Management Unit reviews State authorities covered under the General Indemnity Scheme and consider their governance maturity, potential exposures and where claims may arise, themes arising from audits/reviews, and recurring risk/indemnity related issues that arise.
+This allows it to consider a client-specific project or national projects, where similar risks arise across State authorities.

 The Clinical Risk Unit is a multidisciplinary team comprising professionals from a range of clinical, research and legal backgrounds.
-We work to improve patient/service user safety and thereby reduce the risk of claims against health and social care services.
-We also have an administrative team to help deliver our work programme.
+It works to improve patient/service user safety and thereby reduce the risk of claims against health and social care services.
+It also has an administrative team to help deliver our work programme.

 Health and social care services have a designated Clinical Risk Advisor to liaise with on clinical risk matters.
 The Clinical Risk Advisor is a member of the Clinical Risk Unit.
 For general queries or in in the event that you do not know your Clinical Risk Unit contact, please get in touch by using our contact form or via stateclaims@ntma.ie.

 The Clinical Risk Unit conducts ongoing surveillance of incidents reported on NIMS related to the care of patients/service users.
-We also undertake more in-depth analysis of specific issues and derive learning from the analysis of claims.
-We share learning from this analysis with health and social care services through a variety of means, including by publishing reports, issuing Patient Safety Notifications and liaising directly with the relevant health and social care services.
+It also undertake more in-depth analysis of specific issues and derives learning from the analysis of claims.
+It shares learning from this analysis with health and social care services through a variety of means, including by publishing reports, issuing Patient Safety Notifications, developing learning resources such as the Clinical Risk Educational Video Series and the Clinical Risk Insights newsletter, delivering its annual webinar and events programme, and liaising directly with the relevant health and social care services.

 Sharing learning from the analysis of incidents and claims is central to the work of the Clinical Risk Unit.
-We provide education and training for health and social care personnel and students in higher education institutions.
+It provides education and training for health and social care personnel and students in higher education institutions.

 Education and training content is informed by data analysis, current national standards and policies, professional regulatory requirements, relevant medico-legal case law and relevant research.
-We aim to ensure that education and training is tailored to suit the audience.
+It aims to ensure that education and training is tailored to suit the audience.

 You can also check out our State Authority Learning and Events hub to keep up-to-date on our upcoming conferences, webinars and other learning events organised by the Clinical Risk Unit.